 3: NOTE/OCTAVE CHANGES:

 If we want to play the original-key version as a concert piece our task will be made easier if we simplify some of the most difficult bars.
-In the cellofun version, bars 100-111 have been simplified and bars 133-142 (at the end of the piece) have been transposed down an octave, making use of our C-string which the violin doesn’t have.
+In the cellofun version, bars 100-111 have been simplified and bars 133-142 (at the end of the piece) have been transposed down an octave.
+This last octave transposition can be done in the cello version because we cellists have the lower, previously unused C string available, which violinists do not have.

-The Klengel/Rose cello part has the following note changes with respect to Paganini’s original violin version.
-All of these changes have been eliminated in the cellofun versions:
+The Klengel/Rose cello parts have the following note changes with respect to Paganini’s original violin version:

 - all of the notes in bars 140 and 141 are played in octaves.
 Violinists can use “fingered octaves” to play fast scales in octaves but cellists cannot, which makes it all the more absurd to add octaves to the cello version, in a high-speed passage for which even Paganini didn’t use them on the violin.
 These octaves have been removed.